 Hunding's Saga - 16: The Bargain, Freedom Gained... at a High Price

-The Holmgang, single combat in a restricted area with weapons of choice
+The Holmgang, single combat on a river eyot, an island, or in a restricted area with weapons of choice

 Hunding will take on Lifing in a 'holmgang' to be fought with war axes